 Daikon Radish Seed Oil

-Sterol-rich oils like watermelon, wheat germ, prickly pear, coffee bean oil and pomegranate seed oil, can help reduce inflammation, restoring skin to its natural resilience.
+Sterol-rich oils like watermelon, wheat germ, prickly pear, coffee bean oil and pomegranate seed oil, can help reduce chronic inflammation, restoring skin to its natural resilience.

 These are just a few examples of the lipid oils that help restore and support skin barrier health.